realmagicgreen/magicgreen-jekyll/_topics/products/et-electric-foldable-scooter.md

 image: /assets/p/topics/products/et-foldable-e-scooter.jpg #for OG and twitter cards
 many_pictures: # 'true' or empty
 tag: # new or other...
+ad: true # use 'true' to have post displaying AD
 publish: # use 'notyet' to print 'coming soon'
 featured: true # use 'true' to have it displayed in home
 ---